mrperson2015/spark_training/SETUP.md

 | randomCoordinates | 0.1.7                             |
 | Faker             | 15.1.1, 15.1.2                    |

+# Assumptions

+It is assumed that the user of these instructions has some knowledge of Spark/PySpark, Python, Python Packages, Python Interpreters, PyCharm, and Java.
+This setup guide is a summary of steps needed to be taken rather than a comprehensive step-by-step guide.

 # Install & Configure

 These projects will largely run the same in Windows and Ubuntu once you have the OS dependencies installed and